-Training & Professional Development: All CYS personnel working directly with children/youth receive standardized orientation training before they are allowed to work directly with children.
-The orientation includes such topics as applicable regulation and installation policies, child health and safety, child abuse identification, reporting and prevention, age-appropriate guidance and discipline, family relations, an introduction to our curriculum, ethical conduct, health and sanitation procedures and position orientation.
+Training & Professional Development: All CYS Services personnel working directly with children/youth receive standardized orientation training before they are allowed to work directly with children.
+The orientation includes such topics as applicable regulation and installation policy; child health and safety; child abuse identification, reporting and prevention; age appropriate guidance and discipline; parent and family relations; health and sanitation procedures and position orientation.
 Training is ongoing and competency based.
 Assessments are completed to ensure staff comprehend and demonstrate the knowledge and skills learned from training.
-Other CYS professionals (directors, cooks, etc.) complete an orientation and ongoing training as well.
+Other CYS Services professionals (directors, cooks, etc) complete an orientation and ongoing training as well.

-Family Involvement: Adult family members are encouraged to participate in the planning and evaluation of programs through annual Garrison Multi-Disciplined Team Inspection (MDTI) program surveys, NAEYC Accreditation processes, and Family Advisory Boards.
+Parent Involvement: Parent /Guardians are encouraged to participate in the planning and evaluation of programs through annual Garrison Multi-Disciplined Team Inspection (MDTI) program surveys, NAEYC Accreditation and Family Advisory Boards.
 These processes help ensure the safety of children/youth while improving administrative policies and programming issues geared toward program quality.
-Families are encouraged to share their culture, heritage, and home language with CYS' programs.
-Family members who participate in the program may earn participation points toward fee reduction on their child care.
-For detailed information on the various ways to participate in CYS programs and activities, contact your Family Advisory Council representative or Facility Director.
+Parents are encouraged to share their culture, heritage and home language with CYS Services' programs.
+Moreover, parent/guardians who participate in the program may earn points toward fee reduction on their child care.
+For detailed information on the various ways parent/guardians can participate in CYS Services programs and activities, contact your Family Advisory Council representative or facility director.

-Regulations & Inspections: Regulations and inspections apply uniformly throughout the Army; however, commanders have the discretion to modify specified guidance to meet the appropriate requirements.
-In order to provide consistency, all Army CYS programs are inspected annually and required to be in compliance with Army Regulations, Department of Defense Instruction, and Public Law.
+Regulations & Inspections: Regulations and services apply uniformly throughout the Army; however, commanders have the discretion to modify specified guidance to meet the appropriate requirements.
+In order to provide consistency, all Army CYS Services programs are inspected annually and required to be in compliance with the following Army Regulations (AR), Department of Defense Instruction (DoDI) and Public Law (PL):